yzabc007/ML-Learning-Resources/deep-reinforcement-learning/3bandit-policy-gradient.md

 1. The action chosen by Policy-based could be continuous, while the action chosen by Value-based can only be discrete.

+The basic principle is that when receiving a reward by tanking an action given a state, we want to increase the probability according to the reward for taking this action when encounter a similar context \(maybe not the same state?\).

 ---

 ### Four armed bandit